 October 13-14th, 2017 at the University of Ottawa

 The application period to join us in Ottawa is now closed but you can still participate!
-Follow us on Twitter @connected150 and check the hashtag #connected150 We will also provide a link for a live-stream of our Keynote Friday, October 13 and our opening and closing plenaries on Saturday, October 14th.
+Follow us on Twitter @connected150 and check the hashtag #connected150.
+Join us on Facebook for a live-stream of our Keynote Friday, October 13 and our opening and closing plenaries on Saturday, October 14th.